 2. Receive your certificate from Leafwell

 This is a certificate which says that your doctor recommends you become a cannabis patient under the state’s current laws and this certificate is required to apply for your MMJ Card.
-It includes your recommendation number
+It includes your recommendation number.

 3. Complete the Application on the government website

 Complete this form including adding in the recommendation number on your certificate and the name of your physician.
 At this point, you will pay the state fee of $100 (or $25 if you can prove low income).
+You will need to register to the Alcoholic Beverage Regulation Administration.

 4. Receive your medical marijuana card